 The journey from internal combustion engine to emission-free drive involves various technologies.
-As with cars, commercial vehicles or planes, hybrid technologies are an interim solution for models where it is still difficult to implement a purely electric drive system.
+As with cars, electric commercial vehicles or electric planes, hybrid technologies are an interim solution for models where it is still difficult to implement a purely electric drive system.

 What technologies are already available?

 Some inland vessels already sail using nothing but electricity, mainly ferries and pleasure boats.
 That’s because they sail shorter distances and can therefore use smaller batteries.
 Several boat builders are also planning hybrid cruise ships.
 But for large cargo ships that sail the world’s oceans electric drives are still a long way away.
 The batteries are still not efficient enough and are too heavy for ships that sail long distances on the high seas.

 For an electric drive system to be “worthwhile” on a ship, batteries must therefore become considerably more efficient.
 Work is being carried out in this area: With “SAVe Energy”, Rolls-Royce has developed a new battery system to electrify ships, which is scheduled to come onto the market in 2019.
 The company has been developing and producing energy storage systems since 2010, but in the past, the batteries came from external suppliers.
 The liquid-cooled system SAVe Energy is said to be highly efficient – and especially flexible: It can be used in fully electric or in hybrid ships, in ferries, cruise and cargo ships.
 With a liquefied gas or diesel engine, the system also provides support and reduces emissions.
 Initially, SAVe Energy will be delivered to Norwegian shipping company Prestfjord.
 Rolls-Royce expects a boost: In 2019 alone, shipping companies could install more batteries than in the eight years prior to this.